Watercress pesto with linguine. As I have some extra watercress at the house, I wanted to make something different.

 - Tongs or cooking spoons to mix the pasta, butter, and heavy cream.

 - Serving plates.
 If you are preparing this dish for your friends and want them to serve themselves, use a large pasta dish.
-Otherwise, you can mix everything back in the pot where you just cooked the water and serve it into individual plates.
+Otherwise, you can mix everything back in the pot where you just cooked the water and serve it on individual plates.

 As you can see, this recipe takes less than 30 minutes to prepare.
 While the pasta is cooking, you can prepare the pesto.